Clark and Division

 MLA Citation (style guide)

 Hirahara, Naomi.
 Clark and Division.
 Large print edition.
-Waterville, Maine, Thorndike Press, a part of Gale, a Cengage Company, 2022.
+Thorndike Press, a part of Gale, a Cengage Company, 2022.

 Note!
 Citation formats are based on standards as of July 2022.
 Citations contain only title, author, edition, publisher, and year published.
 Citations should be used as a guideline and should be double checked for accuracy.